enabling-languages/library-i18n/documents/thai_lao_romanisation.md

 Likewise, the 2012 table uses ǫ (LATIN SMALL LETTER O WITH OGONEK) and ǭ (LATIN SMALL LETTER O WITH OGONEK AND MACRON) for Lao romanisation.

-The MARC-8 information, was stript out of the 2012 table, as it was with other existing romanisation tables, leaving cataloguers to infer charcater to be used from the glyph used in the table.
+The MARC-8 information, was script out of the 2012 table, as it was with other existing romanisation tables, leaving cataloguers to infer character to be used from the glyph used in the table.

-It appears that some cataloguers and insitutions continue to use U+031C, while other cataloguers, based on the 2012 table, use U+0328.
+It appears that some cataloguers and institutions continue to use U+031C, while other cataloguers, based on the 2012 table, use U+0328.